MashiAma/BasicCalculator/README.md

 - Support for basic arithmetic operations
 - showing the result of each operation on the seprate row

-## Install this Repository
+## Download and Install this Repository

-To run this calculator app on your local machine, follow these steps:

-1. Clone this repository to your local machine:
+To run this calculator app on your local machine Clone this repository to your local machine:
-Open Git Bash on a selected folder and type below command.
+1. Open Git Bash on a selected folder and type below command.
   - git clone <repository-url>

+2. Navigate to the project directory:
+  - cd BasicCalculator

+3. Install dependencies using npm
+  - rnpm install

+4. Start the React development server:
+  - npm run dev

+Open your web browser and go to http://localhost:5173 to view the application.

+## Usage
+Once the app is running, can perform the following actions:
+  - Click on the digits to input numbers.
+  - Click on the operation buttons (+, -, *, /,**, Square Root) to perform operations.
+  - Click on the "=" button to display the result.
+  - Click on the "Del" button to delete the input one by one.
+  - Click on the "C" button to clear the input and the result.

+## Technologies Used
+  - React: React Documentation
+  - JavaScript
+  - HTML
+  - CSS